Single Incision Laparoscopic Sleeve (SILS) Recovery

 On the day of your surgery, you will probably experience general soreness in the abdominal region along with some discomfort at the incision site.
 However, this discomfort will be minor, especially compared to that associated with more invasive techniques necessitating longer incisions.
 Pain medication should help to take the edge off of your discomfort.

 By the following day, you will likely still be sore; however, you will be encouraged to do some light walking, though you will mostly be resting.
 You may or may not have an appetite at this point, but you will definitely be thirsty.
 Don’t overindulge, but you can drink clear liquids.
-Dr. Garcia will provide you with a diet, which you should follow diligently.
+Our network of specialists will provide you with a diet, which you should follow diligently.

 By the second and third day after surgery, people who undergo traditional laparoscopic surgery are generally feeling their greatest level of discomfort at their incision sites.
 You may feel a fair amount of discomfort, as well, but mostly because you will be doing a bit more walking at this point, punctuated by plenty of rest.
 You will likely get tired easily, especially because you won’t be able to eat much.